Last Updated November 16, 2020

 However, if you want to get serious with your savings and need something a little more sophisticated, you can get my Monthly Budget Template.
 This is the template I actually use to save over 50% of my income every month and it’s the same template I use to this date.

 Being organized saves money because you will waste less.
 When you know what you have, you will tend to use it.
 For example, how many times have we had food go bad or expire because we forgot we had it?
 By knowing what food you have, you will be more inclined to eat it and not let it go to waste.

 The same thing can be said with other things in your home.
 If you can see what you have, you will most likely use it; and therefore waste less.

+There are so many benefits of being organized.
 Being organized saves money and time in many different ways.
-Now that you see the many ways being organized can save you money, take some time to reorganize the different areas of your life.
+Now that you see the many benefits of being organized, take some time to reorganize the different areas of your life.
 It will save you hundreds or maybe even thousands of dollars.

 - Do You Want More Money?
 You Need A Financial Goal Planner